ajduberstein/ajduberstein.github.io/_posts/2013-07-30-headless-web-scraping.md

 Python web-scraper.
 However, Fruchter had an Amazon EC2 instance &#8212; I didn't want one.
 Here's how to webscrape for two different operating systems, Ubuntu 12.04 LTS and Mac OS X.

-- ##Mac OS X setup is phenomneally easy, as always.
+- ##Mac OS X setup is phenomenally easy
 In fact, you can follow Fruchter's instructions *almost* precisely.
 Install [Homebrew](http://brew.sh/) and install pip, the Python package manager.
 Also, instead of using a `wget`, which doesn't come standard on Mac OS X, a `git clone` or going to the [phantom-js homepage](http://phantomjs.org/) will work just as well.
 Just make sure to copy